jainayushjain95/GFGProblems/README.md

 Problem 018  -> Max no of pieces from a rope of sizes a or b or c Problem 019  -> printAllSubsetsOfAString
 Problem 021  -> Tower of hanoi problem
+Problem 022  -> Number of Steps to Reduce a Number to Zero